Ayana-CSG-HOMES/Ayana-CSG-HOMES/README.md

 - 📊 Favorite phrase: “It depends"
 - 🤖 If I were a SQL function: `CASE WHEN "challenge" THEN "conquer" ELSE "innovate" END`
-- ⚡ Can clean a dataset and outmaneuver Mario Kart *at the same time*
+- ⚡ I clean datasets 👩‍🔬 , plates 🍽️, and weights 🏋️
 ---

 ## Core Skills & Technical Stack 💡